 - Develop reminder systems.
 Remembering to take medication or get up every hour to move around has never been easier.
 If you are technologically inclined, program your loved one's computer, cell phone, or watch to remind them to do what needs to be done.

 - Get healthy together.
 Fixing a nutritious lunch or dinner can underscore the commitment to better health, as well as provide a great way to socialize.

 Evaluate and re-equip the office

 If you have a home office or care for a co-worker, there are things you can do to help minimize back pain for somebody during work hours.
-Much like the home has to be outfitted a little differently, the comfort level of everyone's office can usually be improved.
+Much like how the home has to be outfitted a little differently, the comfort level of everyone's workspace can usually be improved.
 The biggest challenge is to find the right chair so that a colleague with back pain can work comfortably.
 Many insurance companies will cover the cost of chair supports or even different chairs if medically necessary.

 - Use an ergonomic chair or back support.
 Maintaining correct posture is much easier if the chair aligns rather than hurts.
 Many office furniture manufacturers have a full line of ergonomic chairs in both traditional and non-traditional (e.g., kneeling or standing) styles.

 - Make sure peripheral items are easy to use and see.
 Office environmental factors like lighting and the position of the computer can also impact spine health.
 A mix of overhead and spot lighting eliminates eye and neck strain, and a monitor screen that is slightly lower than eye level will cut down on overarching or slouching.

 Many people who live with chronic pain or are recovering from surgery need short-term assistance.
 This is particularly true for those with back pain, who tend to suffer both physically and emotionally.
 By helping friends and family members in large and small ways we speed their recovery and show we are personally invested in their health.